 Purpose

-DENSE_RANK() returns the rank of a row in an ordered group of rows.
-The values of rank are consecutive integers starting from 1.
-The largest rank value is the number of unique values returned by the query.
-Rows with equal values for the ranking criteria receive the same rank.
-You can use this function as an aggregate or analytic function.
+This function calculates the rank of rows within an ordered group of rows.
+The rank values are consecutive integers starting from 1, and the maximum rank value is the number of rows that match the query result.
+Rows with the same value in the specified sorting criteria receive the same rank, and the same number of rows are not recorded in the next rank.
+It can be used as an aggregate or analytic function.

 Note

-• As an analytic function, DENSE_RANK() calculates the rank of each row returned from the query relative to other rows based on value_exprs in order_by_clause.
+DENSE_RANKcalculates the rank of each row returned by the query relative to other rows based on the values ofvalue_exprsin theorder_by_clause.

 Syntax